Fix Your Pullups with These Loading Methods

 Most individuals underestimate the importance of lower body positioning during pullups and chin-ups.
 In fact lethargic lower body activation promotes impaired neural drive to the core and upper extremities resulting in weak and sloppy pullup mechanics.

 To maximize lower body recruitment and achieve ideal mechanics on traditional pullups and chin-ups you have two primary choices, specifically:

 Keep the legs perfectly straight under the torso while keeping the ankles and toes dorsiflexed, or

-Bend your knees and pull your feet back to form a sharp 90 degree angle in the knee joint without letting your feet cross.
+Bend your knees to the front or back to form a sharp 90 degree angle in the knee joint without letting your feet cross all while keeping the ankles dorsiflexed.
 Anything in between typically results in sagging hips, drooping legs, flawed foot positioning, faulty spinal alignment, poor motor control, and compromised muscle activation.

-Having noticed this trend over the years I often have my athletes perform weighted pullups using either the dorsiflexion loading method or the knee flexion loading method (although I'll periodically use several other methods I'll describe later in this article).
+Having noticed this trend over the years I often have my athletes perform weighted pullups using either the dorsiflexion loading method or the knee flexion loading method (although I'll periodically use several other methods I'll describe later in this article however they still employ similar concepts).
 Regardless of whether you use 5 or 100 pounds of external resistance these methods not only allow a variety of loading options but they literally force the lifter to produce incredibly strict pullup mechanics.
 In addition the loading protocols tend to promote improved spinal positioning and postural alignment.
 Here’s an overview of each.

 The dorsiflex loading method is my go-to weighted pullup variation for myself as well as my athletes.
 There are 10 key reasons and benefits why dorsiflexion loading is such a key staple of my pullup training arsenal.